 The Android world is becoming more fragmented as time goes on.
 There are now 4000 different unique devices with endless (not really, but it seems that way) permutations of Android.
 So how do you write Apps in the Android market to cover as many devices as possible without testing on every device?
 You test with a representative subset of devices.
 The problem isn’t as bad for Apple, but you still have to test on multiple platforms.

 4. Using Service Virtualization to test 3rd party services: The 3rd party may charge for access or does not want you to performance test against their service.
-Solution is same as above.
+The solution is the same as above.

 5. Performance stress and load testing: Your application will work fine for one user, but what if 100, 1000, or 10,000 users access at the same time?
 There are good tools which allow you to test for this.